 Among all the succulents and evergreens, another fantastic addition to the garden would be low-maintenance vegetables like cherry tomatoes and chilies.
 Strawberries are delicious seasonal trailing plants while spring onions are good year-round plants that bring beautiful framing possibilities with their linear shape.

-Wrapping pots in a spiral motion around a pillar on your front porch or balcony breaks the monotony of it.
-A container with a curved side that fits perfectly to the circumference of the pillar can give the illusion that the containers have always been part of the plan.
-Trailing plants in these containers seemingly elongates the length of the pillar and establish a fantasyscape.
+Using vines and trailing plants to wrap around a pillar on your front porch or balcony breaks the monotony of it.
+A plant with that curves and that fits perfectly to the pillar can give the illusion that the plants have always been part of the plan.
+Trailing plants seemingly elongates the length of the pillar and establish a fantasyscape.

 The combination of textures, types, and heights of different pot plants can create a serene motion when greeted with a breeze.
 Container gardens don’t have to be stagnant.
 Tall, leafy, or vine potted plants are more likely to move graciously with the wind and produce calming rustling sounds as the leaves hit against each other.

 22. Landscaping Indoors

 A container garden doesn’t have to be limited to the outdoors alone.
 You can actualize your garden ideas by simply placing a planter under the mirror in the hallway, or on either side of the television.
 You can jazz up an empty corner with a larger-than-life leafy green.